-The Company's goodwill balance at May 31, 2023 and February 28, 2023 was \$278,191.
-As a result of sustained decreases in the Company's stock price and market capitalization, the Company conducted an impairment test of its goodwill and intangible assets as of May 31, 2022 resulting in an impairment loss of \$299,705.
-Goodwill at May 31, 2023 and February 28, 2023 is net of this impairment loss.
+The Company's goodwill balance at August 31, 2023 and February 28, 2023 was \$278,191.
+The Company recorded a goodwill impairment loss of \$299,705 during the prior fiscal year.

 Annually, and upon the identification of a triggering event, management is required to perform an evaluation of the recoverability of goodwill.
 Triggering events potentially warranting an interim goodwill impairment test include, among other factors, declines in historical or projected revenue, operating income or cash flows, and sustained declines in the Company's stock price or market capitalization, considered both in absolute terms and relative to peers.
 While management cannot predict if or when additional future goodwill impairments may occur, additional goodwill impairments could have material adverse effects on the Company's operating income, net assets, and/or the Company's cost of, or access to, capital.